NicJC/nicspics/content/_index.md

 So, I thought it would be a good idea to create a website and house these photos there instead!
 Use some github storage.

-I working through all this 'other storage' to come up with some decent pictures.
+I'm working through all this 'other storage' to come up with some decent pictures.